pitchday/white-paper/README.md

 ![Smart contract users network](/images/smart-contract-users-network.jpg)

 ### Between Users
-Smart contracts are formed between collaborators and between backers and pitched projects and or businesses.
+Smart contracts are formed between collaborators but also between backers and pitched projects or businesses.

 #### Smart contract between collaborators for ownership on project